mvolkmann/mvolkmann.github.com/programming/sed-article.md

 To run more than one command when the address is matched, surround them in curly braces and separate them with semicolons.
+This is referred to as "grouping".
-We'll see an example like this in the "HoldSpace Commands" section later.
+We'll see an example like this in the
+"HoldSpace Commands" section later.

 ## sed Addresses